yongdd/deep-langevin-fts/README.md

 The above commands will install the following libraries.

 #### PyTorch
-  An open source machine learning framework
+  An open-source machine learning framework
   https://pytorch.org/get-started/locally/

 #### PyTorch-lightning